- Screen Vibration Patterns

 Type III: A one-half inch square bar is welded to the edge of the screen cloth.
 For screen wires having a diameter from one-quarter inch to three- eighths inch.

-Type IV: For screen wires having a diameter three-eighths inch and above.
+Type IV: For screen wires having a diameter of three-eighths inch and above.

 Double Deck Vibrating Screen—Floor Mounted